Python SDK Quickstart

 # Extract data matching the schema

-result = await tabs.extract.json(
+result = client.extract.json(

 url='https://news.ycombinator.com',